DATN-K21/Action-Agent-BE/ai-service/docs/APIs.md

 ## 3. Agent APIs

-Agent functionalities are still accessible via HTTP APIs.
+- Agent functionalities are still accessible via HTTP APIs.
   You can explore these APIs using the Swagger documentation.
+- Stream APIs utilize Server-Sent Events (SSE)

 ## 4. Multi-agent APIs